 As a result, it’s more important than ever for businesses to have a strong data governance program in place to ensure data quality.

 Your BI development team needs data that is clean and ready to use.
 Otherwise, they’ll move ahead based on existing data, which may not be completely accurate.
+This spells business intelligence failure.

 Business Intelligence Today

-• Artificial intelligence (AI) in BI: AI is rapidly transforming the BI landscape by automating tasks, providing insights, and making predictions.
+• Artificial intelligence (AI) in BI: AI is rapidly transforming the BI landscape by automating tasks, providing deeper insights, and making predictions.
 For example, AI-powered predictive analytics tools can help businesses predict future scenarios, such as customer churn or increased product demand.

-Get Back on the Road to Success
+The Road to Success

 Companies that successfully adopt BI will be more competitive, agile, and responsive than those that don’t.